Overland Route (Union Pacific Railroad): Ogden to San Francisco (via the Central Pacific/Southern Pacific)

 A serpentine climb around the east end of the lake and up Mt.
 Judah brought the Overland to the 1659 ft Summit Tunnel at 7,018 feet at Donner Pass and the start of a 105 mi descent to Sacramento located just 35 ft above sea level.
 Travel over this section could be quite treacherous in the winter as the Southern Pacific had to clear as much as 50 to 60 ft of snowfall as well as ice from water dripping in the tunnels.
 The miles of showsheds needed to keep the line passable left the impression among passengers that they were “railroading in a tunnel” for much of the route.
 The wooden snowsheds sometimes caught fire from lightning strikes or embers from steam locomotives.

 Still there were some extensive views available to passengers in the Sierras, the most famous of which was that from “Cape Horn” just above the town of Colfax where the grade was carved out of the side of a mountain, providing a panoramic view across Green Valley of the American River flowing in a canyon some 1322 ft below.
 This spot was so popular that for many years the Southern Pacific stopped the Overland and most other trains for a few minutes so that passengers could get off the train and take it all in from a special observation area.

-When the route opened in 1869, trains reached the San Francisco Bay area from Sacramento via a 140 mi line (built by the original Western Pacific Railroad) by way of Stockton over Altamont Pass, and on through Niles Cañon first to a pier at Alameda, and shortly thereafter to the nearby two-mile long Oakland Long Wharf (later called the "SP Mole") from which San Francisco was then accessed by ferry.
+When the route opened in 1869, trains reached the San Francisco Bay area from Sacramento via a 140 mi line (built by the original Western Pacific Railroad) by way of Stockton over Altamont Pass, and on through Niles Canyon first to a pier at Alameda, and shortly thereafter to the nearby two-mile long Oakland Long Wharf (later called the "SP Mole") from which San Francisco was then accessed by ferry.
 In 1876, however, the CPRR acquired a line built by the California Pacific Railroad from Sacramento to Vallejo and in 1879 completed an extension of that road 17 mi across the Suisun Marsh to Benicia.
 There the CPRR established a ferry service to carry its trains a little more than a mile across the Carquinez Strait to Port Costa from which they ran down the southern shoreline of the Strait and San Pablo Bay, and then along eastern side of the San Francisco Bay to the Oakland Long Wharf, thereby cutting about 50 mi off the journey from Sacramento.
 After half a century of operation, the train ferry was replaced in October 1930 by a massive drawbridge built by the SP between Benicia and Martinez.
 It is still in use today.